 Sad Isn't Bad: A Good-Grief Guidebook for Kids Dealing With Loss (Elf-Help Books for Kids), by Michaelene Mundy (Author) and R. W. Alley (Illustrator)

-Samantha Jane’s Missing Smile, by Julie Kaplow and Donna Pincus (Authors) and Beth Spiegel (Illustrator)
+Samantha Jane’s Missing Smile: A Story About Coping with the Loss of a Parent, by Julie Kaplow and Donna Pincus (Authors) and Beth Spiegel (Illustrator)

-Tear Soup, by Pat Schwiebert, and Chuck DeKlyen (Authors), and Taylor Bills (Illustrator)
+Tear Soup: A Recipe for Healing After Loss, by Pat Schwiebert and Chuck DeKlyen (Authors) and Taylor Bills (Illustrator)

-The Fall of Freddie the Leaf, by Leo Buscaglia
+The Fall of Freddie the Leaf: A Story of Life for All Ages, by Leo Buscaglia

-When Dinosaurs Die: A Guide to Understanding Death, by Laurie Krasny Brown and Marc Brown
+When Dinosaurs Die: A Guide to Understanding Death: (Dino Life Guides for Families), by Laurie (Author), Krasny Brown (Author), and Marc Brown (Illustrator)

 When Someone Dies, by Sharon Greenlee (Author) and Bill Drath (Illustrator)